alhamdu-e/Beauty-Salon-Management-System/README.md

 - User can sign up
 - User can order product
 - User can select service
+- User can Rate Profesional
+- User can select Specific Profesional
-- User can make schedule
+- User can make schedule for Service
 - User can  make payment for service usig Chapa
+- The System Has Automated Backup

 <!-- GETTING STARTED -->